International Health Policy and Prospects

 Funding: students interested in potential funding sources should explore the opportunities on this NYU study abroad page.
 Be sure to find the opportunities available to graduate students.

 Lunches on the weekend are provided as well as a closing reception (inclusive in the activities fee).
-Students will responsible for the remaining lunches, and all breakfasts and dinners.
+Students are responsible for the remaining lunches, and all breakfasts and dinners.
 There are restaurants and food stores near the hotel and lecture sites.

 Passport: All program participants are required to have a valid passport, which must be valid for up to 6 months after course date, not before.